 Crypto enthusiasts have long held that someday, cryptocurrency would replace traditional currency.
-That would mean the majority of a local population (or world population) using a decentralized currency or currencies in place of fiat currencies like dollars, pounds, or Euro.
+That would mean the majority of a local population using a decentralized currency or currencies in place of fiat currencies.

 The race to be the first country to adopt a digital currency is over.
 Already, the Marshall Islands have created their own cryptocurrency as a form of national legal tender.
 Though the country only has a population of 60,000, it’s garnered a lot of attention.

-In some ways, the Marshall Islands were beaten to the punch by Venezuela, which launched the Petro, a virtual currency backed by oil reserves.
+In some ways, the Marshall Islands were beaten by Venezuela, which launched Petro, a virtual currency backed by oil reserves.
 But what’s different here is that the Marshall Islands are legally recognizing its currency (Sovereign, or SOV) as legal tender.
-However, the SOV is a bit different than Bitcoin, Litecoin, SmartCash, and other currencies because it requires its users to identify themselves.
+However, the SOV is a bit different than Bitcoin, and other currencies because it requires users to identify themselves.

-It remains to be seen how this adoption will play out since it’s so new, but for crypto enthusiasts, it certainly is promising.
+It remains to be seen how this adoption will play out since it’s so new.
+However, for crypto enthusiasts, it certainly is promising.